Corkscrews/fruit/README.md

 5. Select `Security & Privacy`
 6. Select `General`
 7. On the bottom side, select `Open Anyway`

+### Install from the source code

+1. Clone the project
+2. Open the `Fruit.xcodeproj` and `Archive` it.
+3. Open the products folder and right click on `Fruit.saver`, Click on `Show in Finder` and double click the file.
+4. You should have installed it by now, go to your screensaver settings and confirm if the screensaver is selected.

 ### Why it's not available in `brew cask`?